-The urge to quit it all and live an off-grid lifestyle on some remote Nordic island might overcome us all sometimes.
-Mostly, however, we’re just after a temporary reprieve from incessant emails, rush-hour traffic, and the convenience of electric light.
-Off-grid communal living has had something of a renaissance since its heyday in the 1960s, with many now seeking to digitally detox and simplify their lives.
-While these communities are often for residents-only, some invite outside visitors to experience life without WiFi where wilderness and human connection can take center stage.
+The urge to quit it all for off-grid living on some remote Nordic island might sometimes overcome us. have had something of a renaissance since their heyday in the 1960s, with many people now seeking to digitally detox and simplify their lives.
+Self-sufficient communities exist around the world, from Sweden to Costa Rica, with the easiest places to live off-grid being where there are plentiful natural resources to facilitate a cheaper, healthier way of life.
+These are often for residents only, but some invite outside visitors to experience life without WiFi, where wilderness and human connection can take center stage.

 Top Picks for You